 ==22281== 16 bytes in 4 blocks are definitely lost in loss record 2,151 of 63,444 ==22281== at 0x4C2A243: operator new(unsigned long) (vg_replace_malloc.c:334) ==22281== by 0xD6DE25E: TFormula::HandleParamRanges(TString&) (TFormula.cxx:1176) ==22281== by 0xD6E093C: TFormula::PreProcessFormula(TString&) (TFormula.cxx:1644) ==22281== by 0xD6D99C1: TFormula::TFormula(char const*, char const*, bool, bool) (TFormula.cxx:403) ==22281== by 0xD6A6354: TF1::TF1(char const*, char const*, double, double, TF1::EAddToList, bool) (TF1.cxx:566) ==22281== by 0x61FD2DEA: reco_tool::BaselinedGausFitCache::CreateFunction(unsigned long) const (PeakFitterGaussian_tool.cc:51) ==22281== by 0x2828FC1C: hit::GausFitCache::Get(unsigned long) (GausFitCache.cxx:49) ==22281== by 0x61FD051F: reco_tool::PeakFitterGaussian::findPeakParameters(std::vector<float, std::allocator<float> > const&, std::vector<reco_tool::ICandidateHitFinder::HitCandidate, std::allocator<reco_tool::ICandidateHitFinder::HitCandidate> > const&, std::vector<reco_tool::IPeakFitter::PeakFitParams, std::allocator<reco_tool::IPeakFitter::PeakFitParams> >&, double&, int&) const (PeakFitterGaussian_tool.cc:205) ==22281== by 0x3521CAC8: hit::GausHitFinder::produce(art::Event&) (GausHitFinder_module.cc:380) ==22281== by 0x66C0BE0: art::EDProducer::produceWithFrame(art::Event&, art::ProcessingFrame const&) (EDProducer.cc:91) ==22281== by 0x6797845: art::detail::Producer::doEvent(art::EventPrincipal&, art::ModuleContext const&, std::atomic<unsigned long>&, std::atomic<unsigned long>&, std::atomic<unsigned long>&) (Producer.cc:125) ==22281== by 0x275B7D37: art::WorkerT<art::EDProducer>::implDoProcess(art::EventPrincipal&, art::ModuleContext const&) (WorkerT.h:198) ==22281==

-#1 Updated by Gianluca Petrillo about 1 year ago reco_tool::BaselinedGausFitCache is, you guess, a cache.
+#1 Updated by Gianluca Petrillo over 1 year ago reco_tool::BaselinedGausFitCache is, you guess, a cache.
 It is derived from